What is a Freeman of the City?

 In the past, being a Freeman came with real perks - like the right to trade in the city and vote in local elections.
 You could become a Freeman if you were born to one, bought the title, or completed an apprenticeship with a Freeman.
 Over time, most of these special rights have faded away, but the tradition lives on.

-• you are the child of a Freeman, or
+• You are the child of a Freeman

-• you’ve completed at least a four-year apprenticeship with a Freeman within Norwich city boundaries.
+• You have completed at least a four-year apprenticeship with a Freeman within the city boundaries

 Feedback button